shidi1985/academic-kickstart/content/home/experience.md

   location = "California"
   date_start = "2021-01-01"
   date_end = ""
   description = """AINERGY focuses on artificial intelligence technologies for energy.
-The AINERGY group conduct cutting-edge R&D and provide AI and IoT driven solutions that help the power grid run more efficiently and reliably.."""
+AINERGY provides AI and IoT driven solutions to help the power grid run more efficiently and reliably.."""

 +++